 My Aged Care have information for aged care providers about providing care to care leavers and about the National Aboriginal and Torres Strait Islander flexible aged care program.
 Altura Learning hosts an online course on care leavers in aged care.
 Helping hand has created a range of resources for the Forgotten Australians: Real Care the Second Time Around project to support organisation in caring for Care Leavers.
 The Alliance for Forgotten Australians (AFA) has produced a booklet (3.5MB pdf) for healthcare providers and organisations to support care leavers in Australia and provide information for service delivery organisations.
 The National Library of Australia has also produced a booklet titled ‘You Can’t Forget Things Like That’ (541kb pdf) about the care leavers’ oral history collection held at the National Library of Australia.

-There are supports for Forgotten Australians and former child migrants, including the International Association of Former Child Migrants and their Families (IAFCM&F), the Child Migrants Trust (CMT) and the Australian Government Find & Connect Services (1800 16 11 09).
+There are supports for Forgotten Australians and former child migrants, including the Australian Government Find & Connect Services (1800 16 11 09).
 There are also supports for the Stolen Generations, including The Healing Foundation and the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Link Up Services.

 Palliative care and advance care planning considerations for care leavers

 There is limited published research or recommendations in Australia about palliative care practice and advance care planning considerations for care leavers.
 The Department of Health has released an exploratory analysis of barriers to palliative care and advance care planning report on care leavers and people affected by forced adoption, which contains approaches for improving access and quality of care for this group.
 The following considerations for palliative care and advance care planning among care leavers revolve around adopting empathetic, person-centred care approaches:

 - refer to each person by their preferred name